EricWittrock/ChessStats/README.md

 # ChessStats
-A website that analyzes various chess openings
+A website that analyzes various chess openings.